Let Me Dream it Truth (1)

 “So ... you called her twice?”

 “I was thinking maybe a lobster roll at that place on Cornelia?
-And then, you know, if it’s going okay, walk over to Christopher Street, catch some music at 55?”
+And then, you know, if it’s going okay, walk over to Christopher Street, catch some music at 55?
+They have an early show.”
 He ran his fingers inside his collar and tugged at his tie.
 “And Saturday... she’s ... ummm ... well, we’re ...
 Damn it, Radcliffe.
 I’m going over to her studio.
-She wants to take some pictures and I don’t want to hear you say one word!”
+She's taking some pictures and I don’t want to hear one word from you!”

 “Cut it out.
 She takes pictures of body parts.”